invzhi/algorithm/README.md

-# Online Judge Problems' Answer
+# Online Judge Problems' Solutions

 All answers are accepted.